 Are they always moaning when you spend time with them?

 Misery likes company and moaners don’t like being lonely.
 There will be days when you need somebody to have a chin wag with (a chat), and maybe a bit of a moan.
 The problem comes when its on a regular occasion.
 When you dread meeting up with somebody its good to ask yourself why.
-Maybe they are a gossip or a complainer.
+Maybe they are a gossip or a complainer all the time.
 If this is the case and your mood is constantly being pulled down, there may be a problem.

-This can be a difficult one as its pretty awkward to ask somebody “are you jealous of me?”.
-If they are they’ll say no and if they aren’t they’ll say no. This is gauged by actions and words more so.
+This can be a difficult one and is discerned or gauged by actions and words more so.